 Water Quality Program: The GPLA is one of the few Lake Associations in the State to participate in both DES and U.N.H. voluntary water quality program.
 Sampling is extensive, and averages 10 hours monthly effort.
 Samples are taken from deep water spots and most of our tributaries, and tested for Turbidity, pH, Phosphorous, eColi, Transparency, and Conductivity.
 We also recently added a Cyanobacteria test to our UNH protocol.
 Shoreline readings of conductivity are taken twice a year in front of each property.

-Recent water quality results for Goose Pond remain good, but with trends that bear watching.
+Recent water quality results for Goose Pond remain good, but with trends that should be watched.
 Most notably, increased algae presence has diminished transparency.
 All the data collected is part of the important ongoing research by the DES and U.N.H. of NH water bodies with a goal of hoping to better understand the complex balance of both nature and man's impact on our lake.

 Questions on this program?
 Contact President Michael Riese on the Contact page.

 Internship: The Barney Internship was created in ____ to honor past President Dave Barney.
 Each summer one or two applicants for this program

 Roadside Clean-Up Program: This is a volunteer lead program held twice a year, in the Spring and Fall, with the purpose being to keep Goose Pond and the roads surrounding it in as pristine condition as possible.